Abelhubprog/Promtok/README.md

 ### Fully Self-Hosted Operation

-MAESTRO can be configured for a completely self-hosted environment.
+PROMTOK can be configured for a completely self-hosted environment.
 It supports local, OpenAI-compatible API models, allowing you to run your own LLMs.
 For web searches, it integrates with **SearXNG**, a private and hackable metasearch engine, ensuring that your entire research workflow can remain on your own hardware.

 #### SearXNG Configuration